-First stop at Kippi at Home is the sweet station:
+First stop at Kippi at Home is the Christmas desserts station:

 If you have been following my blog then you already know that I LOVE vintage and DIY.
 This dessert station is a combination of old, new and DIY.
 The rustic Christmas sign is my favorite sign and you can download the pattern HERE and make one too.
 I have added at “The O’Hern’s” to mine, but you can leave off that part and it looks wonderful.